cloudspace/ruby-fleetctl/README.md

 ## Installation and Configuration

-Add Fleetctl to your Gemfile (I reccommend locking yourself to an exact version for now.
+Add Fleetctl to your Gemfile (I recommend locking yourself to an exact version for now.
 I may change anything at any time):

     gem 'fleetctl', '= 0.1.2'